-Sunburn.
 Sunburn occurs on pepper fruit that is exposed directly to intense sunlight.
 This type of damage often results when shaded fruit is suddenly exposed to the sun.
-Defoliation or prolonged wilting caused by other diseases, such as Verticillium wilt, root-knot nematode, and bacterial leaf spot, or by salt and wind injury, can contribute to problems of sunburn.
+Defoliation or prolonged wilting caused by other diseases, such as Verticillium wilt, root-knot nematodes, and bacterial leaf spot, or by salt and wind injury, can contribute to problems of sunburn.

 Windbreaks planted around the edge of field or in a few rows within the field may provide protection for plants growing in high wind areas.

 Hail can result in pock-marked foliage and fruit (Figure 36), similar to injury created by wind-blown sand.
 The damaged tissue may become chlorotic or necrotic in response to the injury.
 A severe hail storm may result in a compete loss of foliage (Figure 37).